manthanugemuge/Glassmorphism-Calculator/README.md

 # Glassmorphism Calculator
-Glassmorphism Calculator with Help of Basic HTML, CSS & Tilt-JavaScript.
+Glassmorphism Calculator with help of HTML, CSS & Vanilla Js.

 ## About the Project